Hamburger: The Motion Picture: Release

-Hamburger: The Motion Picture had its Los Angeles premiere on January 27, 1986 and opened later in New York on March 21, 1986.
+Hamburger: The Motion Picture had its Los Angeles premiere on January 27, 1986, and opened later in New York on March 21, 1986.

 Critical response

-On Metacritic the film has a weighted average score of 15 out of 100, based on 4 critics, indicating "Overwhelming dislike".
+On Metacritic, the film has a weighted average score of 15 out of 100, based on 4 critics, indicating "Overwhelming dislike".
 Michael Wilmington of The Los Angeles Times compared the film to the "dregs" of Animal House and Police Academy declaring it "another passel of daffy, goofy, sex-crazed guys; bosomy, moaning sex-starved girls; screaming nerds; yowling dimwits and howling bullies" concluding that the film should be titled "Motion Picture: The Hamburger".
-Bill Cosford of The Miami Herald made similar comparisons, stating that "like Police Academy and a dozen others before it, is essentially a basic-training sitcom with some softcore on the side." and proclaimed that the films script had "botched by a script aimed at just that segment of the audience that is theoretically banned from attending R-rated films."
+Bill Cosford of The Miami Herald made similar comparisons, stating that "like Police Academy and a dozen others before it, is essentially a basic-training sitcom with some softcore on the side." and proclaimed that the film had been "botched by a script aimed at just that segment of the audience that is theoretically banned from attending R-rated films."
 Walter Goodman of The New York Times found that the film was " mainly gags about food, such as getting it all over you, and sex, such as finding it under a table in a Chinese restaurant.
 There are also jokes about blacks, Latin Americans, religion in general and nuns in particular, overweight people and the alimentary canal.
 The result is plenty of irreverence but not much fun."